 4. Labour variance report template

-It also includes cost from allowances, payroll tax, and superannuation guarantee (11.5% for FY 2024–25).
-It’s designed for finance and HR teams to work through together before month-end reporting.
+The workbook is designed for finance and HR teams to review together before month-end reporting.

 Labour variance report template